 The failure to warn and protect mine workers and residents from the dangers of asbestos exposure, due to the corporate greed of W.R.
 Grace, was responsible for the suffering and deaths of hundreds of residents of Libby, Montana.
 Greedy corporations, when faced with the choice between increased profits or proper safety, have consistently chosen the former to the detriment of their employees, the families of the employees, and the public at large.
 The tragedy of the town of Libby, Montana highlights the need for strict regulation and controls on dangerous industries, such as the mining of materials that contain asbestos.
 Other examples of dangerous industries which lack the proper legislation to ensure safety are:

-What is Waters Kraus & Paul Doing to Help?
+What is Waters Kraus Paul & Siegel Doing to Help?

-The mid-sized plaintiffs’ firm of Waters Kraus & Paul has been fighting for decades to increase regulations for dangerous industries, such as asbestos.
-The asbestos attorneys at Waters Kraus & Paul also fight for justice for victims of corporate negligence who have been exposed to asbestos and suffer from diseases such as pleural mesothelioma.
-Email the asbestos attorneys at Waters Kraus & Paul, or call 800.226.9880, to discuss your potential lawsuit.
+The mid-sized plaintiffs’ firm of Waters Kraus Paul & Siegel has been fighting for decades to increase regulations for dangerous industries, such as asbestos.
+The asbestos attorneys at Waters Kraus Paul & Siegel also fight for justice for victims of corporate negligence who have been exposed to asbestos and suffer from diseases such as pleural mesothelioma.
+Email the asbestos attorneys at Waters Kraus Paul & Siegel, or call 800.226.9880, to discuss your potential lawsuit.